dmlongo/Callidus/README.md

 -printSol followed by yes or no for the final print of solutions

 -computeWidth followed by yes or no for do the width computation apart from the decomposition

+-output followed by the file name if you want to write the solution on a file